 We highlight three open challenges along the human-video-to-robot pipeline: episodization, heterogeneity, and evaluation.

-Transforming videos to episodes.
 Web-scale videos are rarely segmented into training-ready episodes, and weak alignment between narration and manipulation makes supervision noisy.
 Future episodization should be driven by semantic and interaction cues (e.g., object state changes) rather than fixed windows.

-Handling heterogeneity.
 Embodiment and viewpoint mismatches make retargeting under-constrained and observations inconsistent.
 More robust transfer likely requires embodiment-aware grounding and representations anchored to interaction outcomes instead of appearance.

-Benchmarking and evaluation.
 Existing suites under-represent long-horizon, open-world diversity.
 Progress depends on protocols that report performance versus robot-data budgets, test robustness to viewpoint/embodiment shifts, and compare models with and without human-video pretraining under matched compute.

 title={From Human Videos to Robot Manipulation: A Survey on Scalable Vision-Language-Action Learning with Human-Centric Data},